JihadOmer/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+the out put will be 10 and undefined, because the variable y is decleared in the function f1 so it is not accessible outside the function.

 ## Question 3

 Take a look at the following code: